-Craig McKinley has over nineteen years of software development experience.
+Craig McKinley has over eighteen years of software development experience.
 McKinley gained a breadth of experience from Silicon Valley startup, Quack.com, and large companies including Sybase, America Online, and Amazon.com.
 Leveraging those rich opportunities, he joined Kaleidescape while it was in stealth mode to propel the development of the company’s initial set of products.
 Since that time, he has been involved in every major software release in Kaleidescape’s history.
 McKinley’s software expertise covers a broad spectrum of areas that include a deep knowledge of complex systems, embedded software, cloud computing, databases, client-server architecture, and web development.

 McKinley brings proven leadership and enthusiasm while guiding the software engineering team that emphasizes elegant, simple user experience, and strict attention to detail.

 McKinley holds a bachelor of mathematics degree in computer science from the University of Waterloo.

 Kevin Smyth directs all aspects of Kaleidescape's manufacturing and repair operations.
 Prior to joining Kaleidescape, Kevin successfully led the development and scaling of the manufacturing and repair organization at Gigamon supporting aggressive growth and enabling a successful IPO.
 Kevin has over thirty-two years of experience leading high tech manufacturing organizations in large multinational and start-up companies including Gigamon, Nortel Networks, Tasman Networks, Quantum, Unisys, and ROLM.
 His responsibilities included leading the integration of mergers and acquisitions, new product introduction, supply chain development, global contract manufacturer and supplier management, quality programs, and cost reductions.